wright-cemrc-projects/cryoet-montage/SerialEM/README.md

-## SerialEM set up for Montage Cryo-Electron Tomography
+## SerialEM Setup for Montage Cryo-Electron Tomography

 This workflow uses SerialEM to implement dose distribution and montage cryo-electron tomography for acquisition of large field of view without sacrificing high resolution information.